kvinzheng/youtube-project/README.md

 <img src="./src/assets/api-object.png" width="600" />

 This is what my thunk with extra argument looks like.
-I use my thunk to create three stages: PENDING, FULFULL, and REJECT
+I use my thunk to create three stages: PENDING, FULFULLED, and REJECTED

 <img src="./src/assets/thunk.png" width="600" />